UK's Johnson battles to stay in job after top ministers quit

 “It’s a bit like the death of Rasputin: He’s been poisoned, stabbed, he’s been shot, his body’s been dumped in a freezing river, and still he lives,’’ Mitchell told the BBC.
 “But this is an abnormal prime minister, a brilliantly charismatic, very funny, very amusing, big, big character.
 But I’m afraid he has neither the character nor the temperament to be our prime minister.”

-The final straw for Sunak and Javid was the prime minister’s handling of sexual misconduct allegations against a Conservative lawmaker.
+The final straw for Sunak and Javid was the prime minister’s handling of sexual misconduct allegations against Conservative lawmaker Chris Pincher.

 It was all too much for ministers who have been sent out to defend the government’s position in radio and TV interviews, only to find the story changed within a few hours.